 06.02.01 Step 2.1: Bounding Risk Quantification

 Entry into Step 2.1 implies that the finding was assigned a greater than low degradation rating (low degradation findings Screen to Green in Step 1.3).
 Hence, one element of the fire protection program will receive either no credit or credit that has been substantially degraded in subsequent analysis steps.
-On this basis, a quantitative screening check is performed based on the product of DF and conservative estimates of area and CCDP.
+On this basis, a quantitative screening check is performed based on the product of DF and conservative estimates of area FIF and CCDP.

 06.02.01.01 Step 2.1.1: Estimate the Duration Factor